 I noticed a little girl to my left in a cheetah striped bathing suit twirl around.
 She was by herself but she was loving every moment of it.
 I remember how she looked so calm, so full of joy, so full of life, and wonder.
 I thought to myself that she probably dreams often.
 She probably dreams of being many things and probably switches what she wants to be when she grows up because she’s young and she can; just like my boys do.
 And just like I did when I was younger.

 I remember at her age my dream was to one day be a teacher.
 I would have my mom print off school assignments for me so I could pretend that I had a classroom and students to teach to in my little corner that I set up in our garage.
 It was fun pretending and dreaming.
-As I got older and as life changed, so much of my time became less focused on dreaming and more focused on what people thought about me as I compared myself, sought way too many times to seek approval resulting in me growing insecure of the dreams that I had and have even to this day.
+As I got older and as life changed, so much of my time became less focused on dreaming and more focused on what people thought about me.
+I compared myself to others and sought tirelessly to gain their approval.
+This resulted in me growing insecure of the dreams that I had and have even to this day.

 I feared the potential of crushed dreams for this little girl that I saw on the beach.
 I remember asking myself that day, When did I stop dreaming?
 In Jennie Allen’s book, Restless she asks the same question and explains the answer, “We all used to be that way.
 But we have lost our whimsy.
 Our dreams have died, and in our pursuit of maturity, we have lost ourselves and even lost more of God.”